There is no shortage of incredible things to do in Miami.

 This is the biggest town in Florida.
 It has incredible beaches; great museums and art galleries; parks and natural sites.
 Add to that the incredible night scene, the delicious food, and the easygoing atmosphere and you will see that this is a fabulous holiday destination, any time of year.

 Curious to find out more?
-Continue reading to discover the things to do in Miami you really should not miss.
+Continue reading to discover what you can’t miss!

 The Best Things To Do In Miami